 Rockets work in much the same way.
 By expelling hot exhaust from one end of the rocket, the rocket is propelled in the opposite direction -- just like in the skateboard example.

-The molecules of the rocket's exhaust are individually very small, but they exit the rocket's nozzle very fast (giving them a great deal of momentum).
+The molecules of the rocket's exhaust are individually very small, but they exit the rocket's nozzle very fast and in a large quantity giving them a great deal of momentum.
 Enough, in fact, to provide a multi-ton object with the momentum it needs to escape Earth's gravity.
+Quite an impressive feat when you think about it.

 What are the main parts of a rocket?

 Other types of rockets use parallel staging.
 In this case, smaller first stages are strapped to the body of a central "sustainer" rocket.
-Rockets like NASA's Titan III's and Delta II's use this kind of staging.
+At launch, all of the engines are ignited.
+When the propellants in the strap-on rockets are extinguished, they are discarded while the sustainer engine continues burning.
+The Space Shuttle uses parallel staging, while rockets like NASA's Titan III's and Delta II's use both serial and parallel staging.

 Each stage has its own set of engines, which vary in number depending on the design.
 For example, the first stage of SpaceX's Falcon 9 has nine engines, whereas Northrop Grumman's Antares rocket has two.